collaborativebioinformatics/CNV2SV/README.md

 ### Aim3

-Make some visualization of the identified CNV, potentially focus on pathogenic alleles.
+Make a visualization of the identified CNV, potentially focus on pathogenic alleles.

 ### Aim4

-Explore the infrastructure for automation of these processes and make a gallery all related to CNV / SV for demonstration.
+Explore the infrastructure for automation of these processes and make a gallery all related to CNV/SV for demonstration.

 ## Methods